techery/janet/README.md

         .build();
     ```

-1. Our request is described with `SampleHttpAction` class:
+1. Our request is described with the `SampleHttpAction` class:
     ```java
     @HttpAction(value = "/demo", method = GET)
     public class SampleHttpAction {